dudacek/English_for_designers/05-presentation-stoytelling/presentation-2020-jgagne.md

   - School
   - Do not be afraid

-- My way & interesting places
+- Discover my way & interesting places
   - Say goodbye to my mom
   - Crazy moments & First days
   - Transport to San Diego